 If you’ve done your over-preparation, this is the time when you can include the extra information you have exceedingly prepared and incorporate them into the speech.
 However, make sure that what you add is still related to the topic and adds substance to the speech.
 Remember, a long presentation does not mean a wordy presentation.

 Adding videos to your presentations or embedding a video into your slides and playing it during the slide show can help you to make your presentation longer.
 However, this technique must be combined with other ones.
-If you embed a video in your PowerPoint presenations, make sure that it resonates with the topic and speech, and try to keep the attention span in mind.
-Videos longer than 3 minutes may make your presentation too boring, unless the video is engaging enough.
-Use this technique with caution.
+If you embed a video in your PowerPoint presentations, make sure that it resonates with the topic and speech, and try to keep the attention span in mind.
+Videos longer than 3 minutes may make your presentation too boring unless the video is engaging enough.
+Please be sure to use this technique with caution.
 Additionally, consider that when using videos, the estimated number of slides may vary because each video is generally presented in a slide.
 So, for instance, if you rely on a specific number of slides for a 10-minute presentation, understand that using videos would require fewer number of slides.

 Engage with your audience